pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal.md

 #### Verify `pantheon.yml` is Properly Configured

-After you specify the Solr 8 version in the Dev environment of your Drupal 8 or Drupal 9 site, verify that the environment is configured to use Solr 8.
+After you specify the Solr 8 version in the Dev environment of your Drupal 9 site, verify that the environment is configured to use Solr 8.

 1. Navigate to **Reports > Status report**
 1. Click **More Info** to identify the PHP version.
 This will lead you to the PHP Info page.